-4.3.6 Spatial data infrastructure, access and reporting procedures

-A centralized spatial data infrastructure should be established to gather, store, archive, and analyze all required data for the national reporting.
-This requires resources to establish and maintain a centralized database and information system integrating all required information for LULUCF.
+4.3.6 Spatial data infrastructure, access and reporting procedures establish and maintain a centralized database and information system integrating all required information for LULUCF.
 There is need to establish a data infrastructure, incl. information technology (suitable hard/software), and for human resources to generate, manipulate, apply, and interpret the data, as well as capability to perform the reporting and accounting using the UNFCCC guidelines.
 There should also be consideration of data access procedures for (spatially explicit) information in transparent form.